exyleio/exyleio/docs/game-modes.md

 - players can only change their weapons before (re)spawn.
   Players can preselect which weapon to use on (re)spawn.
-- respawn logic:
-  - there are 8 different spawnpoints that are distributed evenly throughout the map
-  - if there are no players, they spawn on the middlemost spawnpoint (manually picked by the developers)
-  - players cannot press the respawn button for 5 seconds after death
 - rating system: TODO

 ### Capture Points